everton-cerqueira/UR5-simulation-UFBA/README.md

 # UR5-simulation-UFBA

 ## Overview
-This example shows how to design real-life application workflows for the UR5 robotic manipulator using Matlab and Gazebo.
+This example shows how to design real application workflows for the UR5 robotic manipulator using Matlab and Gazebo to apply glue to a windshield.

 This example uses: